 But just like the muscles in our body, the brain must be challenged, worked and put to task to keep it in shape.
 Certain activities are particularly beneficial for brain fitness.
 Here are just a few.

-- Learn a new language – Learning a new language has been shown to help strengthen memory and brain development while slowing the process of dementia.
+- Learn a new language. – Learning a new language has been shown to help strengthen memory and brain development.
+As well as slowing the process of dementia.
 When we exercise the brain with new learning, it’s like sending our brain to the gym.
 You can grow neural connections at any age provided you continue learning.

-- Play a musical instrument – Learning a playing a musical instrument activates brain cells, some in areas that are not activated by other activities.
+- Play a musical instrument – Learning to play a musical instrument activates brain cells.
+Some in areas that are not activated by other activities.
 This stimulation helps with functions such as abstract reasoning and memory.

 - Do logic puzzles and games – When working on puzzles many skills are required.
 These include concentration, spatial reasoning, logic, short-term memory and problem-solving.
 Regularly working on logic or even jigsaw puzzles is akin to sending your brain to the gym.
 It’s good to have that kind of mental workout regularly.